ISS-Leimen/lab-dev-conventions/docs/code_review_practices.md

 # Code Review Practices

-Code review has two passes: an AI-assisted pass for mechanical and structural checks, and a human pass for judgment, intent, and design.
+Code review has two passes: an AI review for mechanical and structural checks, and a human review for judgment, intent, and design.
 The human reviewer is always the final authority.

-When code is AI-authored from a branch plan, the AI pass shifts from surface-level checks toward verifying plan-to-code fidelity and catching what the author-AI missed.
+## Workflow

+1. **Run `/branch-review`** — produces `CLAUDE.<branch-name>-review.md` with structured findings categorized by severity
+2. **Human reviewer reads the AI review, then reviews the code** — uses the AI findings as a starting point, not a substitute

-## AI-Assisted Pass
+## AI Review

-### When code is AI-authored from a branch plan

-The author-AI already handled style, naming, and basic correctness.
-The reviewer-AI adds value by checking with fresh context:
+The `/branch-review` skill (`.claude/skills/branch-review/SKILL.md`) performs a fresh-context review of the branch diff.
+It auto-detects whether a branch plan exists and adjusts accordingly:

-- **Plan fidelity** — does the implementation match the branch plan?
-Did it drift, skip tasks, or add out-of-scope work?
+- **Plan fidelity** — completed tasks, skipped tasks, scope drift
-- **Fresh-context bugs** — a second pass without author context catches hallucinated APIs, wrong assumptions about existing code, subtle logic errors
+- **Fresh-context bugs** — hallucinated APIs, wrong assumptions, logic errors
-- **Cross-cutting impact** — how do changes interact with the rest of the codebase?
-Broken imports, changed interfaces, unintended side effects
+- **Cross-cutting impact** — broken imports, changed interfaces, side effects
-- **Unnecessary complexity** — AI tends to over-engineer; flag abstractions or patterns not justified by the current task
+- **Unnecessary complexity** — unjustified abstractions, over-engineering
-- **Security** — adversarial thinking the "helpful author" mode doesn't naturally apply: injection, auth boundaries, data leakage
+- **Security** — injection, auth boundaries, data leakage

-### When code is human-authored

-Standard mechanical checks:

-- Style, formatting, and linting compliance
-- Naming clarity and consistency
-- Test coverage — are new or changed code paths tested?
+- **Test gaps** — new or changed code paths without tests

-- Obvious bugs: off-by-ones, unclosed resources, missing error handling
-- Documentation gaps — public APIs without docstrings, missing README updates
+Findings use the same comment conventions as human reviews (nit, question, suggestion, blocking).

-## Human Reviewer Pass
+## Human Review

-What only a person can judge — regardless of who authored the code:

-- **Was the plan itself correct?** — Garbage plan in, perfect garbage out.
-Verify the plan matches actual requirements.
+Read the AI review first, then review the code.
+Focus on what only a person can judge:

-- **Does this match intent?** — The AI's interpretation of requirements may be technically correct but miss the point.
+- **Does this match intent?** — The implementation may be technically correct but miss the point.
 - **Does this belong here?** — Is the change in the right place architecturally?
 - **Is it the simplest thing that works?** — Flag unnecessary abstraction, premature generalization, over-engineering.
 - **Will I understand this in 6 months?** — If not, it needs restructuring (not just comments).
 - **Are the trade-offs acceptable?** — Not just "is it correct" but "is this what we want?"
+- **Did the AI review get it right?** — Were its findings accurate?
+Did it miss anything?
+Were severity levels appropriate?

 ## Review Comment Conventions